Efficient Simulation of Dynamics in Two-Dimensional Quantum Spin Systems with Isometric Tensor Networks: Algorithm for Isometric TNS

 \subsection{$\mathrm{DMRG}^2$ algorithm}

 DMRG is a variational energy minimization algorithm for the ground state with MPSs as the variational ansatz.
 Extending the algorithm for TNSs is considered in~\cite{verstraete2004renormalization,pivzorn2010fermionic} with the main drawbacks of high complexity $\mathcal{O}(D^{12})$ and numerical instability.
-Here, we first review the general approach of energy minimization with TNSs and then discuss the difference when isoTNSs were used.
-The energy minimization algorithm with 2D isoTNSs are dubbed as $\text{DMRG}^2$ as it resembles the 1D DMRG algorithm.
+Here, we first review the general approach of energy minimization with TNSs and then discuss the difference when isoTNSs were used. \rewrite{}{There is recent proposal on fixing this issue~{\cite{lee2022there}}, which shows potential to be applied to large system size in general.} The energy minimization algorithm with 2D isoTNSs are dubbed as $\text{DMRG}^2$ as it resembles the 1D DMRG algorithm.